roseengineering/silicon5351/README.md

 **freq** The frequency in Hz to set the clock output to.

 <code>SI5351\_I2C.<b>disabled\_states</b>(s0=0, s1=0, s2=0, s3=0, s4=0, s5=0, s6=0, s7=0)</code>
-Set the state of each clock output (clkout) when disabled.
+Set the state of the clock outputs (clkout) when one or more clocks are disabled either in software or as a result of the OEB pin going active.
 The possible disabled states for an output are low, high, high impedance, and never disabled.
 **s0..s7** The disabled state to set for the appropriate clock output.
 Must use the predefined library constants for the state values.